 Our selection criteria include evidence of commitment to the field of children's law, past experiences related to children and family, and performance indicative of likely future success in the field.
 We will give some advantage to students who have arranged their own summer placements and all or part of their summer living stipend.
 Interested applicants should not be deterred if they have not identified their summer placement or source of summer money, however.
 Once accepted into the fellowship program, we will assist in placement and the search for funds.

 For fellows accepted into the program, we will cover living expenses during the training.
 We will also cover each fellow's travel costs to Ann Arbor and then to his or her placement or back home (up to $600).
 We encourage students to seek out sources of funding, such as from their law school career placement office, public interest groups, or student funded fellowships.
 Equal Justice America Fellowships may be available; check the website at www.equaljusticeamerica.org.
 The summer placement may be in a position to provide some support.

-The 2015 Bergstrom Fellowship training dates are May 18, 19, and 20.
-You can access the application here.
-The deadline for the Bergstrom application is February 9, 2015.
+The 2016 Bergstrom Fellowship training dates are May 16, 17, and 18.
+The 2016 Application is now available.
+2016 Application Interactive.pdf The deadline for the Bergstrom application is March 15, 2016.
 Please send application materials by email as directed on the application.
 For more information, contact Alicia Lixey at 734.763.6750 or firstname.lastname@example.org.